India national cricket team selectors

-Indian National Cricket Selectors are a committee of cricket administrators, usually composed of former cricket players and is appointed by the Board of Control for Cricket in India.
+Indian national cricket selectors are a committee of cricket administrators, usually composed of former cricket players and is appointed by the Board of Control for Cricket in India.
 Their responsibility is to select members of cricket teams to represent India at various levels.
 The term for selectors was increased from one year to two years in 2006, with a provision for an additional year based on performance.
-The selectors are appointed by the BCCI's three-member Cricket Advisory Committee (CAC), which currently includes Sulakshana Naik, Ashok Malhotra and Jatin Paranjpe.
+The selectors are appointed by the BCCI's three-member Cricket Advisory Committee, which currently includes Ashok Malhotra, Jatin Paranjpe, and Sulakshana Naik.